Semistable reduction of modular curves associated with maximal subgroups in prime level: Introduction

 A bit more generally, we describe stable models of modular curves associated with all maximal subgroups of~$\GL_2 (\F_p )$.
 One classically knows (see e.g. \cite{Ma76}) that those subgroups (up to conjugation) are the Borel, the normalizer of split and non-split Cartan (defining the curves denoted by $X_{\mathrm{s}}^+ (p)$ and $X_{\mathrm{ns}}^+ (p)$ respectively) and some exceptional subgroups, which are lifts of the permutation groups~$\mathfrak{A}_4$, $\mathfrak{S}_4$ or~$\mathfrak{A}_5$ in ${\mathrm{PGL}}_2 (\F_p )$.
-Among those, the curve $X_{\mathrm{s}}^+ (p)$, under its avatar $X_0 (p^2 )/w_{p^2}$, had already been treated in the article~\cite{Edix89} by the first-named author of the present work (see also \cite{Edix89b} and \cite{Edix01}).
-We shall recall the computations in Section~\ref{SplitCartan} below.
-The newest part of the present study however is a complete description of fibre at~$p$ of the stable model for the non-split Cartan curve $X_{\mathrm{ns}}^+ (p)$ and the ``widths'' of its singularities (cf. Section~\ref{NonSplitCartan}).
+Among those, note that the curve $X_{\mathrm{s}}^+ (p)$ is isomorphic to $X_0 (p^2 )/w_{p^2}$, and that the case $X_0 (p^2 )$ had already been treated in the article~\cite{Edix89} by the first-named author of the present work (see also \cite{Edix89b} and \cite{Edix01}).
+Nevertheless we do our own computations in Section~\ref{SplitCartan} below, and we treat the case of $X_{\mathrm{s}}^+ (p)$.

+The newest part of the present study however is a complete description of fibre at~$p$ of the stable model for the non-split Cartan curve $X_{\mathrm{ns}}^+ (p)$ and the thickness of its singularities (cf. Section~\ref{NonSplitCartan}).
+(Recall the {\it thickness} of a semi-stable curve over a complete discrete valuation ring~$R$ with uniformiser~$\pi$ and with separably closed residue field~$k$, at a singular point of the special fibre, is the unique natural number $n\geq 1$ such that the completed local ring is isomorphic to $R[[x,y]]/(xy-\pi^n)$ (cf. Definition~10.3.23 of~\cite{Liu02}).
+That $n$ is equal to $1$ plus the number of projective lines over $k$ that appear in the minimal resolution of the singularity.
+In the terminology of rigid geometry, the meaning of $n$ is that the tube of the singular point is the open annulus with inner radius $|\pi|^n$ and outer radius~$|1|$.)

 The case of exceptional groups is probably of lesser interest.
-From the diophantine point of view, for instance, Serre remarked that a simple argument on the monodromy of mod $p$ Galois representations attached to elliptic curves show that the modular curves associated with exceptional groups have no local points (with values in $p$-adic fields) as soon as $p$ is large enough, cf.~\cite{Ma77}, p.~118.
+From the diophantine point of view, for instance, Serre remarked that a simple argument on the action of inertia at $p$ in the mod~$p$ Galois representations attached to elliptic curves shows that the modular curves associated with exceptional groups have no local points with values in (not too ramified) $p$-adic fields, as soon as $p$ is large enough, cf.~\cite{Ma77}, p.~118.
 We however compute semistable models for those modular curves in Section~\ref{Exceptional}.

 Our method is first to describe stable models for the curves ${\overline{\cal M}} (\Gamma (p), {\cal P})$ associated with the full level-$p$ structure, enhanced by some additional (finite, \'etale, representable) moduli problem~${\cal P}$ over $\Z_p$.
 This is what we do in Section~\ref{X(p)}, essentially following the unpublished~\cite{Edix01}.
 We then take quotients by relevant subgroups of $\GL_2 (\F_p )$, starting with the normalizer of non-split Cartan.
 The fact that we added a level structure $\cal P$ allows us to keep working with a fine moduli space.
 Finally we assume $\cal P$ is Galois with group $G$, and taking the quotient by $G$ yields a stable model for the coarse curve $X_{\mathrm{ns}}^+ (p)$.
 We repeat that process for the split-Cartan curve and the exceptional subgroups.